 - Are either ineligible or not interested in traditional surgery

-If you are a candidate for the procedure, you will be evaluated by an interventional radiologist.
-This evaluation may include:
+If you are a candidate for the procedure, an interventional radiologist will conduct an evaluation, which may include:

 - Urine test

 - MRI or ultrasound of the prostate gland

 What is prostatic artery embolization?

 A tiny catheter is inserted into the artery in your wrist or groin and guided into the vessels that supply blood to the prostate.
 Once the catheter is in place, dye is injected to map the blood vessels that feed the prostate.